vrockai/pipeline-test/docs/content.md

 ---

-## Bioinformatics challenges for profiling the microbiome in cancer: pitfalls and opportunities
+## Bioinformatics challenges for profiling the microbiome in cancer: pitfalls and opportunities.
+ 13.09.2024, _NA Bokulich, MS Robeson_

+Increasing evidence suggests that the human microbiome plays an important role in cancer risk and treatment.
+Untargeted 'omics' techniques have accelerated research into microbiome-cancer interactions, supporting the discovery of novel associations and mechanisms.
+However, these techniques require careful selection and use to avoid biases and other pitfalls.
+In this essay, we discuss selected challenges involved in the analysis of microbiome data in the context of cancer, including the application of machine learning (ML).
+We focus on DNA sequencing-based (e.g., metagenomics) methods, but many of the pitfalls and opportunities generalize to other omics technologies as well.
+We advocate for extended training opportunities, community standards, and best practices for sharing data and code to advance transparency and reproducibility in cancer microbiome research.

 [Source](https://www.cell.com/trends/microbiology/fulltext/S0966-842X(24)00226-9)

+10.1016/j.tim.2024.08.011

 ---